mariojgt/castle/README.md

 	public myFunction () {
 		 // Start the class that handle most of the logic
 		$handle = new AutenticatorHandle();
+		// the encryption is using the normal laravel encrypt fuction // example encrypt('user_secret')
 		$handle->useBackupCode($codeYouType, $encryptAutenticatorSecret); // The second parameter is not required }